Cartridge Razors VS Safety Razors

-The debate goes on with people taking sides based on their experience of using cartridge or safety razors.
+The debate goes on with people taking sides based on their experience of using safety razors or cartridge razors.
 We’ll have no debate here, but we’ll only provide you with information about both the razor types so that you can make a decision.

 The Difference between Cartridge and Safety (Double Edge) Razors